alexdotsh/raspberry-pi/README.md

 ## Commands

-`vcgencmd` is a command line utility that can get various pieces of information from the VideoCore GPU on the Raspberry Pi
+The `vcgencmd` is a command line utility that can get various pieces of information from the VideoCore GPU on the Raspberry Pi

 ```bash
 $ vcgencmd
 ```